The balance of defense and offense on the Nats’ roster

 There was a revolving door at third base in 2024 with Nick Senzel, Trey Lipscomb, and Jose Tena with Ildemaro Vargas as a fill-in.
 Sensel was DFA’d and Lipscomb never showed that great defense that he was billed to have from his 2023 minor league Gold Glove Award.
 Tena was brought up on August 10th, and his defense was costly.
 To put up a -5 OAA in just 37 games is about as bad as Abrams if you extrapolated those numbers for a full season.

-The solution might be to give serious consideration to going the free agent route and going after Alex Bregman who is a Top-4 defender at third base as well as being an above average offensive player.
+The solution might be to give serious consideration to going the free agent route and pursuing Alex Bregman who is a Top-4 defender at third base as well as being an above average offensive player.
 The issue with Bregman will be the cost and the fact that he turns 31 in Spring Training.
 Bregman would come in as a veteran team leader who already has a known relationship as a mentor to top prospect Dylan Crews as well as coincidentally with Mitchell Parker.
 Bregman’s family is from Washington, D.C. going back three generations.
 His grandfather worked with the Washington Senators, and his dad played baseball for Walter Johnson High School in Bethesda, Maryland.

 If not Bregman, the team needs to get Tena into Winter Ball with extensive work at third base.
 The other negative with Tena is that his offense really fell off.
 He finished his Nats’ season with a .668 OPS which is troublesome.
 The other option is letting Tena and Vargas compete for the spot in Spring Training and wait on the team’s No. 2 prospect, Brady House, to be ready to take over.